-Expanding the reach in

-Pilot projects under way in Malawi and Ghana will allow Habitat to increase exponentially the number of families served through construction technical assistance.
-Housing microfinance institutions such as Opportunity International dispense and overses loans to homeowners such as George Phiri (at left), while Habitat provides construction advice on building practices, materials, design and more.
-Before such partnerships, Habitat Malawi served at most 200 families a year, through traditiona house-building.
-But in the wheel of community development worldwide, uniting with like-minded organizations, generous donors, dedicated volunteers and industrious homeowners in a common goal.

-Opportunity International has a client base of 290,000 in Malawi alone, which means Habitat could reach thousands of new families in need of a decent, affordable home.
+Notes from the road Expanding the reach in Malawi Pilot projects under way in Malawi and Ghana will allow Habitat to increase exponentially the number of families served through construction technical assistance.
+Housing microfinance institutions such as Opportunity International dispense and oversee loans to homeowners such as George Phiri (at left), while Habitat provides construction advice on building practices, materials, design and more.
+Before such partnerships, Habitat Malawi served at most 200 families a year, through traditional house-building.
+But Opportunity International has a client base of 290,000 in Malawi alone, which means Habitat could reach thousands of new families in need of a decent, affordable home. - Elisa Bila, a Habitat homeowner in Gaza Province, Mozambique, who takes care of two nieces and two nephews orphaned by HIV